JuliaManifolds/Manifolds.jl/docs/src/manifolds/metric.md

 inner product on [`Euclidean`](@ref) space.
 This decorator takes this into account.
 It is not necessary to use this decorator, if you imlement just one (or the first) metric.
-If you later introduce a second, the old (first) one can be used with or without a metricx.
+If you later introduce a second, the old (first) one can be used with or without a metric.
 The decorator acts transparent in that sense;
 see [`is_decorator_manifold`](@ref) for details.

 This manifold decorator servers two purposes: to implement different metrics